-No matter what diet you follow, it’s important to have those recipes that you know you can satisfy your cravings with.
+No matter what diet you follow, it’s important to have those recipes that you know you can satisfy your cravings.

 The downside of most cookie recipes is that they’re loaded with so much fat and sugar that it is nearly impossible to have a cookie (or two) without destroying your whole day.
 That just makes it depressing.
 But don’t worry – these cookies are perfect.
 Quite possibly, the best chocolate chip cookie recipe ever.
 EVER.

 They’re soft and chewy, filled with delicious chocolate chips, and are just a few points for 2 cookies!
 They’re perfect for when you feel like you really need a treat, but they won’t throw off your whole day.
 You can enjoy every bite without an ounce of guilt.

 To make this recipe a little lower calorie, I used a combination of light butter and canola oil.
 The light butter is a little lower in calories and fat than regular butter.
-The canola oil is lower in saturated fat, but high in the unsaturated omega fatty acids that are brain and heart healthy.
+The canola oil is lower in saturated fat, but high in unsaturated omega fatty acids that are brain and heart healthy.

 Creaming together the butter, oil, and sugar helps to aerate the butter and creates a light and fluffy cookie.
 It’s one of the secrets to light and tender cookies and muffins.
 The butter also helps to brown the cookies a little, but since there’s not too much, they won’t burn (unless you forget the timer).
 The edges should be golden brown and nicely caramelized.